MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-intraday-dashboard-supervisor.md

 - As a system administrator, you must create and add a security group for Power BI service.
 Follow these steps to create and add a security group:

-   1. Create a security group in Azure Active Directory (Azure AD), and add **Omnichannel for Customer Service** as a member to that security group.
+   1. Create a security group in Microsoft Entra ID, and add **Omnichannel for Customer Service** as a member to that security group.
 For GCC, you must add only **Omnichannel Engagement Hub - GCC** as a member.

       More information: [Create a basic group and add members using Azure Active Directory](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)